thenewdarling/CurseOfStrahd/Session Recaps/2022-04-03 Session 19 - Begin Day 16.md

 There is a funeral service for [[Urwin]].

-We find out the [[Morning Lord|Morninglord]] and the Night Mother looked over Barovia until the mists came.
+We find out the [[Morning Lord]] and the Night Mother looked over Barovia until the mists came.
 The Night Mother appears to be gone. ([[The Keepers of the Feather]] are followers of hers.)
-They think the [[Morning Lord|Morninglord]] is also gone, but don't have the power to challenge the Church in [[Krezk]].
+They think the [[Morning Lord]] is also gone, but don't have the power to challenge the Church in [[Krezk]].
 They try and warn people from [[Berez]], and think the witches are likely the ones who broke the tree.
 (They guess.)

 [[Arabelle]]'s brother went to [[Berez]] in the hope they would help him.
 The witches have links to [[Mother Night]], and are the ones who [[Gertruda]] went looking for all the way back in [[Barovia Town]].